The-Real-Adeel/AppService-Python/README.md

    - appServicePlan: orgName-appservice-plan
    - Staging: orgName-appServiceName-stage

-3. Azure: orgName-appServiceName-stage > Deployment Center > Link Github repo
+3. Azure: orgName-appServiceName-stage > Deployment Center > Link Github repo.
+This will push the code to Azure

+4. Browser: test link generated for your org from the production slot. and then test link generated from your stage slot.
+It should be different because we have only pushed to staging slot

-4. When ready swap Stage with Prod to commit to production environment
+5. When ready swap Stage with Prod to commit to production environment.
+Test again to see production matches staging